Emmanuelle Guyon, the mirror of your emotions

 Cherry blossom ring in sterling silver named Misao or "fidelity"

-It is a symbol deeply rooted in the collective imagination, evoking the ephemeral beauty and fragility of life.
-The cherry blossom, with its short lifespan, is a powerful metaphor for the transient nature of human existence.
-It also symbolizes renewal, success, and evolution, reminding us that each season brings its share of changes and new opportunities.
+The cherry blossom, or Sakura, is much more than just a tree or a flower in Japanese culture.
+It is a deeply rooted symbol in the collective imagination, evoking the fleeting beauty and fragility of life.
+With its brief lifespan, the cherry blossom serves as a powerful metaphor for the transient nature of human existence.
+It also symbolizes renewal, success, and growth, reminding us that each season brings its own changes and new opportunities.

 The crane in Japan